R Markdown v1: Feature Complete!

 But Jeroen Ooms, the great ninja, created the R package commonmark later.
 That changed the destiny of the markdown package.
 Previously, markdown was based on a C library, which had been deprecated for a long time.
 Last year, I removed the C library from markdown, and rewrote the package based on commonmark.

 Although I’m a minimalist, commonmark’s Markdown features are too limited in my eyes.
 On the other hand, Pandoc’s Markdown is too rich to me.
 What I did in the markdown package was a compromise.
-You can read the introduction vignette to learn which features are supported in this package.
+You can read this chapter to learn which features are supported in this package.

 If you prefer reading slides over documentation, I have given a talk in May, which was not recorded but you will not miss anything by only reading the slides.